nagibshah/12-factor-java-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

     | Process  | repos/Process/template.yml  |
     | Agent  | repos/Agent/template.yml  |
     | Website  | repos/Website/template.yml  |

+    Each component folders also contain their own buildspec.yml and pipeline.yml.
+Can you think of a benefit of this modularisation with a microservices architecture?

 ---

 ### Task 4: Test the Acquire, Process, Agent & Website components (5 minutes)